-Architecture Components.
+Architecture Components

 The architectural structure of software systems can also be captured with design components, providing design alternatives on a rather abstract level.
 For example, a design component can capture the general design of a compiler, a domain which is well-understood, and where similar designs have proven to be effective.
 Roles of such a component include lexical analyzer, parser, semantic check, and code generation.
 Other examples for architecture components are pipes/filters, event-based systems, layered systems, and state transition systems.

-Further Component Types.
+Further Component Types

 All component types share one commonalty.
 They enfold source code being spread over several classes.
 There are cases where source code, that is somehow logically belonging together, is neither one of the above mentioned component types, i.e., component types presented here are not adequate or sufficient in all problem domains.
 Another categorization with specific role models will be useful in such situations.
-The design of a software system can be captured only with model, GUI and aspect components.
-For any non-trivial system the absence of any other components will indicate poor design.
-Examples of component types can be found in the next Section.

-5. Design Composition
+5. DESIGN CONSTRAINTS